XavierPayton/Osticketprereq/README.md

 <img src="https://i.imgur.com/TXvc9Ud.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 You will log into the "Domain Control Server" using "Remote Desktop".
 When you're in, you will access the "Server Manager" and "Click" on "Tools" in the top right corner.
-The you will click on "Group Policy Management".
+Then you will click on "Group Policy Management".
 </p>
 <br />